Mahdi-jamil/FCFS-scheduling-algorithm/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
-3. Modify any Test.java files that contains in scr/test/java (change the file path)
+3. Change Path in line 36 in MainTest to any file.txt and just Run Main ( Short Method or Do 4,5,6 )
-4. Modify the choosen test.txt file to your own processes
+4. Modify the choosen test.txt file to your own processes ( default : Test1.txt )
-5. Modify pom.xml to your choosen Test.java file (which one to run)
+5. Modify pom.xml to your choosen Test.java file (  default : Test1.java )
-6. Run the program using Maven.(mvn clean test or run pom.xml as clean test) (Optional or use method below)
+6. Run the program using Maven.(mvn clean test or run pom.xml as clean test)
-7. Modify MainTest.java in src/main/java by changing the .txt file
-8. Run from MainTest
-10. Review the program's output.
+7. Review the program's output.

 ###  Example Output